 Using a “free” public defender provides an economic advantage if you qualify, and can provide great representation if you are able to obtain their services.

 If you pick your own defense attorney, however, these concerns are eliminated.
 You can find and retain a smart, energetic attorney who knows the charges, the court, the characteristics of the trial judge and (often) the prosecutor as well, and can give you the best possible advice about your options.
 New Jersey criminal defense attorney Lorraine Gauli-Rufo can provide information and advice about most New Jersey criminal court venues.

 Any experienced criminal attorney will tell you that going to trial in a criminal matter is always a gamble.
 If you must gamble, it makes sense to set the odds in your favor by obtaining the best possible representation.
 Someone like Lorraine Gauli-Rufo who is an experienced federal criminal defense attorney who has handled many fraud trials, firearms offenses, and drug trials.
 She handles complex criminal cases in both New Jersey and the New York.
 She is the person people turn to when they need and want an attorney who cares about her clients, is respected by her peers, the prosecution and the judiciary, and gets the job done.

 Contact a New Jersey Criminal Defense Attorney

-For a free initial consultation with experienced New Jersey criminal defense attorney Lorraine Gauli-Rufo, do not hesitate to call 973-239-4300.
+For a consultation with experienced New Jersey criminal defense attorney Lorraine Gauli-Rufo, do not hesitate to call 973-239-4300.